Reactive airway disease: Is it asthma?

 Sometimes the terms "reactive airway disease" and "asthma" are used interchangeably, but they are not the same thing.
 Often, the term "reactive airway disease" is used when asthma is suspected, but not yet confirmed.

-Describing a condition as reactive airway disease in part reflects the difficulty in establishing a diagnosis of asthma in certain situations — such as during early childhood.
+Describing a condition as reactive airway disease in part reflects the difficulty in establishing a diagnosis of asthma in some situations — such as during early childhood.
 Although it's possible for infants and toddlers to have asthma, tests to diagnose asthma generally aren't accurate before age 5.